HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 The goal of this IG is to constrain resources for use specifically in [SMART Health Cards].
 This applies to the contents of both digital and paper Health Cards, including Health Cards produced via a Health Card-specific FHIR endpoint like `[base]/Patient/:id/$HealthWallet.issueVc`.
 This IG is not applicable to general purpose FHIR endpoints like `[base]/Patient/:id/Immunization`; these are governed by other IGs like [US Core](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-immunization.html).

-### Use cases

-Our primary focus is on the use case of representing the minimal set of clinical data necessary to represent COVID-19 vaccination status for verification purposes.

-Secondarily, we want to define patterns that support future use cases including:

-* clinical data indicating current or previous COVID-19 infection status (e.g., laboratory testing results evaluating presence of RNA, antigens, or antibodies)
-* clinical data pertaining to other infectious diseases

-We therefore avoid constraints that limit use in other diseases unless such constraints are necessary to support COVID-19 use cases.

 #### Compatibility with IIS

 Resources representing a vaccination and associated data should be able to be directly populated with data from [IIS](https://www.cdc.gov/vaccines/programs/iis/index.html) implementations using the [HL7 v2.5.1 Implementation Guide for Immunization Messaging, Release 1.5](https://repository.immregistries.org/resource/hl7-version-2-5-1-implementation-guide-for-immunization-messaging-release-1-5-1/).